N02870941/mazes/docs/README.md

 A simple maze generator and solver available in the form of a [web app][site].

 # Intuition
-One way of describing the process of generating and solving a maze is through graph theory.
+One way of framing the problem of generating and solving a maze is in terms of graph theory.
 For the purpose of clarity, we will use the words maze and graph interchangeably.
 If you are not familiar with graph theory, here is an explanation of the information about graph theory that is relevant to understand this problem.